microsoftgraph/msgraph-sdk-powershell/src/Files/v1.0/docs/Update-MgUserDriveItemAnalytic.md

                     - `[AssigneePriority <String>]`: Hint used to order items of this type in a list view.
 The format is defined as outlined here.
                     - `[Assignments <IMicrosoftGraphPlannerAssignments>]`: plannerAssignments
                       - `[(Any) <Object>]`: This indicates any property can be added to this object.
                     - `[BucketId <String>]`: Bucket ID to which the task belongs.
 The bucket needs to be in the plan that the task is in.
-It is 28 characters long and case-sensitive.
+It's 28 characters long and case-sensitive.
 Format validation is done on the service.
                     - `[BucketTaskBoardFormat <IMicrosoftGraphPlannerBucketTaskBoardTaskFormat>]`: plannerBucketTaskBoardTaskFormat
                       - `[(Any) <Object>]`: This indicates any property can be added to this object.
                       - `[Id <String>]`: The unique identifier for an entity.
 Read-only.